 Some people may find that altering their eating habits is challenging at first.

-Good options to eat at restaurants include:
+Some options that a person may choose to eat at restaurants include:

 - skinless poultry

 - legumes such as black beans, lentils, or tofu

 - whole grains, such as whole grain bread or brown rice

 - vegetable-based flavorings such as pico de gallo, guacamole, herbs, or spices

 People may wish to avoid fried foods and sauces and dressings high in sugar, salt, and fat.
 They may also aim to limit their alcohol intake when dining out.